AutoML: A Survey of the State-of-the-Art: Model Generation

 \item \textbf{Crossover} After selection, every two networks are selected to generate a new offspring network, inheriting half of the genetic information of each of its parents.
-This process is analogous to the genetic recombination that occurs during biological reproduction and crossover.
+This process is analogous to the genetic recombination, which occurs during biological reproduction and crossover.
 The particular manner of crossover varies and depends on the encoding scheme.
-In binary encoding, networks are encoded as a linear string of bits, where each bit represents a unit, such that two parent networks can be combined via one-point or multiple-point crossover.
-However, the crossover of data arranged in such a fashion can sometimes lead to data damage.
-Thus Xie et al. \cite{genertic_cnn} denote the basic unit in the crossover as a stage rather a bit, where a stage is a higher-level structure constructed by a binary string.
+In binary encoding, networks are encoded as a linear string of bits, where each bit represents a unit, such that two parent networks can be combined through one- or multiple-point crossover.
+However, the crossover of the data arranged in such a fashion can sometimes damage the data.
+Thus, Xie et al. \cite{genertic_cnn} denoted the basic unit in a crossover as a stage rather than a bit, which is a higher-level structure constructed by a binary string.
 For cellular encoding, a randomly selected sub-tree is cut from one parent tree to replace a sub-tree cut from the other parent tree.
-In another approach, NEAT performs an artificial synapsis based on historical markings, allowing NEAT to add a new structure without losing track of which gene is throughout a simulation.
+In another approach, NEAT performs an artificial synapsis based on historical markings, adding a new structure without losing track of the gene present throughout the simulation.

 \item \textbf{Mutation} As the genetic information of the parents is copied and inherited by the next generation, gene mutation also occurs.
-A point mutation \cite{cgp_suganuma17,genertic_cnn} is one of the most widely used operations, and consists of randomly and independently flipping each bit.
-Two types of mutations are described in \cite{evolve_dnn}: one enables or disables a connection between two layers, and the other adds or removes skip connections between two nodes or layers.
-In another approach, Real and Moore et al. \cite{large_scale_evolve} predefine a set of mutation operators, such as those that alter the learning rate and filter size and remove skin connections between nodes.
-By analogy with the biological process, although a mutation may look like a mistake that causes damage to the network structure and leads to a loss of functionality, the mutation also enables exploration of more novel structures and ensures diversity.
+A point mutation \cite{cgp_suganuma17,genertic_cnn} is one of the most widely used operations and involves randomly and independently flipping each bit.
+Two types of mutations have been described in \cite{evolve_dnn}: one enables or disables a connection between two layers, and the other adds or removes skip connections between two nodes or layers.
+Meanwhile, Real and Moore et al. \cite{large_scale_evolve} predefined a set of mutation operators, such as altering the learning rate and removing skip connections between the nodes.
+By analogy with the biological process, although a mutation may appear as a mistake that causes damage to the network structure and leads to a loss of functionality, it also enables the exploration of more novel structures and ensures diversity.